-No. and year of law Short title Extension of amendment

-Act No. 6 of 1959 Trespass Act, 1959 1.
-Amendment of section 1 by the insertion after subsection (1) of the following subsection:
+No. and year of law Short title Extension of amendment Act No. 6 of 1959 Trespass Act, 1959 1.
+Amendment of section 1 by the insertion after subsection (1) of the following subsection: "(1A) A person who is entitled to be on land in terms of the Extension of Security of Tenure Act, 1997, shall be deemed to have lawful reason to enter and be upon such land." .
+2. Amendment of section 2 by the insertion of the following subsection: "(2) A court which convicts any person under sub-

-"(1A) A
+section

+(1) may

+make

+an

+order

+for the

+summary

+ejectment

+of such

 person

+from the

+land

+concerned: Provided

+that an

+occupier

-who is
+who bas a

-entitled
+has a right of

+0

+residence or right

-to be
+to use

-on land in
+land in

 terms

 of the

 Extension

-of Security

 of

+Security

+of

 Tenure

 Act,

+1997,

-1997, shall
+shall

-be

-deemed

-to have

-lawful

-reason to

-enter

-and be
+not be

-upon

-such l and.".

-initia.
+ejected

+in

+terms

+of this

+subsection

+from

+land in

+respect

-2. Amendment of section
+of

-2 by the insertion of the

-following subsection:

-"(2) A court

-(2) A Court which
+which

-convicts

-any

-person

-under sub-

-section (1) may make an order for the summary ejectment of such person from the land concerned: Provided that an occupier who has a right of residence or right to use land in terms of the Extension of Security of Tenure Act, 1997, shall not be ejected in terms of this sub-section from land in respect of which he or she has such a right.".
+he or

+she has

+such a

+right.".

+2